Foreign exchange guide to Bolivia and the Bolivian boliviano

-The domestic currency in Bolivia is the Bolivian Boliviano.
+The domestic currency in Bolivia is the Bolivian boliviano.

-The three letter currency code for the Bolivian Boliviano is BOB.
+The three letter currency code for the Bolivian boliviano is BOB.

 It is the domestic currency in Bolivia.

-No, the Bolivian Boliviano is freely available and convertible.
+No, the Bolivian boliviano is freely available and convertible.
 See guide: What is a closed currency?

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Bolivia it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

 Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Bolivian boliviano deposited into the recipient bank account and less margins and fees kept by the banks!